 How does an idea become a movie, television show, web series or any other finished media project?
-Before the cameras roll and the director yells "action!", the Producer must fill in all the practical blanks - including honing the idea, budgeting, acquiring funds, developing the creative team, making distribution deals and more - that will bring the project to life.
+Before the cameras roll and the director yells "action!", the producer must fill in all the practical blanks – including honing the idea, budgeting, acquiring funds, developing the creative team, making distribution deals and more – that will bring the project to life.
 This class will examine the role of The Producer in our current merging media landscape.
-Once students have a grasp of what a Producer is, they will become Producers themselves.
-Working in small teams, students will become Producers on actual Bentley media productions: creating schedules and budgets, acquiring key crew members, coordinating auditions and casting, securing locations, and developing a marketing and exhibition strategy.
-Over the course of the semester, guest professionals from Boston's media community will speak to the class and there will be a trip to a local production facility.
+Once students have a grasp of what a producer is, they will become producers themselves.
+Working in small teams, students will become producers on actual Bentley media productions: creating schedules and budgets, acquiring key crew members, coordinating auditions and casting, securing locations, and developing a marketing and exhibition strategy.
+Over the course of the semester, guest professionals from Boston's media community will speak to the class, and there will be a trip to a local production facility.

-MC341 Creative Industries and Production Cultures
+MC341 Creative Industries

 We consume media every day, but we rarely think about the people and institutions responsible for the look and sound of what we see and hear.
 In its focus on the narratives through which the production cultures in different creative industries describe themselves, this course addresses not only what it means to be a director, writer, cinematographer, music supervisor, composer, and/or web/game/graphic/costume designer, but also how those definitions frame creative work as well as the relationship of production cultures to fans, consumers, and American and global cultures.
-In addition to analyzing how film, television, music, gaming, and new media firms construct corporate cultures via narrative and rhetorical strategies, the course considers how creative industries establish business models governing content production and distribution.
+In addition to analyzing how film, television, music, gaming and new media firms construct corporate cultures via narrative and rhetorical strategies, the course considers how creative industries establish business models governing content production and distribution.

-MC342 Studios, Networks, and Media Convergence
+MC342 Media Industry Convergence

 This course considers the changes to the structure and scope of Hollywood studio and TV network operations, especially in response to the emergence of new technologies, cross-media conglomerates, alternate content delivery systems (e.g., DVD, iPods, Hulu), and transnational patterns of circulation.
-Grounding its analysis of the millennial media industries in two case studies of midcentury studio systems, the course provides historical foundations for its examination of convergence culture'the technological, industrial, cultural and social changes in the way media circulates in and between cultures'and the impact of this intersection of media practices on how media industries pursue national and global audiences.
-Students learn both to analyze particular forms of visual communication and to understand the limitations of that communication given studio, network, and corporate practices and priorities as well as cultural, social, and technological constraints.
+Grounding its analysis of the millennial media industries in two case studies of midcentury studio systems, the course provides historical foundations for its examination of convergence culture; the technological, industrial, cultural and social changes in the way media circulates in and between cultures; and the impact of this intersection of media practices on how media industries pursue national and global audiences.
+Students learn both to analyze particular forms of visual communication and to understand the limitations of that communication given studio, network, and corporate practices and priorities as well as cultural, social and technological constraints.

 MC345 The Music Industry

 This course examines changes in the structure of the music industry and the evolution of popular music forms and genres.
 Industrial topics include the rise and fall of various playback technologies, cultural anxieties surrounding genres such as jazz and rap, and intellectual property.
-This course provides an introduction to the organization and structure of the music industry through an examination of the activities and strategies of labels, publishers, performance rights organizations, startups, and subscription services.
+This course provides an introduction to the organization and structure of the music industry through an examination of the activities and strategies of labels, publishers, performance rights organizations, startups and subscription services.
 Students learn about how globalization and new technologies challenge production and distribution norms.
-Through course readings and listening sessions, students are introduced to debates about commerce and creativity in rock, pop, indie rock, hip hop, electronica, world, and remix music.
+Through course readings and listening sessions, students are introduced to debates about commerce and creativity in rock, pop, indie rock, hip hop, electronica, world and remix music.

-MC350 Video Gaming Industry and Culture
+MC350 The Video Game Industry

 This course focuses on the emergence of PC/console gaming as a medium of communication, an industrial sector, and a cultural arena.
 Class readings address game design and development strategies and processes, relationships between game publishers and developers, and controversies over authorship/ownership and compensation in the gaming industry.
-Class discussions examine the emergence of particular game genres, games in learning and media literacy, the evolution of gaming firms, and the emergence of games as a medium in which designers, marketers, and players construct and contest gender, race and sexual norms.
+Class discussions examine the emergence of particular game genres, games in learning and media literacy, the evolution of gaming firms, and the emergence of games as a medium in which designers, marketers and players construct and contest gender, race and sexual norms.
 Writing projects in the course include textual analysis, summarizing and critiquing academic and trade sources, evaluating video game criticism, and a final research paper that examines connections between game design/development, play, and cultural issues in gaming.

-MC420 Capstone Project in Media & Culture
+MC420 Capstone Project in Media and Culture

 Prerequisite(s): Senior standing and approval of department chair.